-- Monthly meetings of Headteachers; - Regular meetings of School Business Managers, Site Managers, EYFS practitioners, English and Maths, Coordinators, Chairs of Trustees; - Shared moderation, monitoring and evaluation activities. - A shared project for Gifted and Talented children; - Links with schools in Bristol and Devon as part of a self evaluation project.
+- Monthly meetings of Headteachers; - Regular meetings of School Business Managers, Site Managers, EYFS practitioners, Chairs of Trustees; - Shared moderation, monitoring and evaluation activities. - Links with schools Coalville as part of a self evaluation project. - Participation in the Professional; Teaching Institute (PTI) for CPD of teachers across LPAP, Coalville and other invited parties.